 As some of my more frequent readers know, I have spent more time in Japan and China, than any other country apart from the UK.

-The information below are the most common mistakes I have seen, and how you can mitigate them.
+The information below are the most common mistakes I have seen in the expat community in Japan, and how you can mitigate them, alongside answering some FAQs.

 1. Keeping up with the Jones’

 Japan isn’t as obsessed with consumption as Singapore, Hong Kong or Dubai.
 Despite having more millionaires than any other city on some metrics (although not on a per capita basis), Japanese people aren’t flashy as a generalization.

 That doesn’t mean a minority aren’t, or your fellow expats aren’t.
 Many expats are on big packages, but remember that Tokyo is an expensive city, if you factor in the tax and rents.

 $200,000-$500,000 a year might sound like a lot of money to most people, but once you adjust for the taxes, cost of accommodation and sometimes international schooling, it can go quickly if you put your mind to it.

 I have seen expats on 250,000-350,000 yen a month ($2,300-$3,300 or so) gradually increase their wealth, and others on $500,000 a year, who are in debt or have zero wealth!